joeyology/seek-first/src/pages/posts/bible-app-journey.md

 Only God knows what will happen from there.

-There are lots of amazing entries that even though it seems like I have lots of entries, the other apps as just brilliant.
+There are lots of amazing entries that even though it seems like I have lots of entries, the other apps are just brilliant.